 Seeking to gain status within the Commonwealth, the Orthodox Church leadership in 1596 chose to accept the authority of the Roman Catholic Church, creating the Uniate Church (predecessor of the Ukrainian Greek Catholic Church - see Religion and Spirituality).
-Although the Commonwealth granted the Uniate Church official recognition, it never gained a place in society equal to that of the Roman Catholic Church.
+Although the Commonwealth granted the Uniate Church of the Roman Catholic Church.
 Indeed, many Ukrainians rejected the arrangement, preferring to support an underground Orthodox Church and causing a deep split in Ruthenian society that persists today (see Religion and Spirituality).